simonwei97/academic-blog/content/_index.md

           description: |2-
               Responsibilities include:

-              * Developing **Generic LLMs-powered Chatbot system**, which based on external knowledge bases.
+              * Developing **Generic LLMs-powered Chatbot System**, which based on external knowledge bases.
               * Contributing for **retrieval engine service**, which will retrieve relevant context by semantic search (top-k) from VectorDB, results will be as LLM prompt context.
         - title: Software Development Engineer
           company: SenseTime